IRIS Alvand

-Iranian frigate Alvand (الوند) is a frigate of the Islamic Republic of Iran Navy and the lead ship of her class.
+Iranian frigate Alvand (الوند) was a frigate of the Islamic Republic of Iran Navy and the lead ship of her class.
 She was launched in 1968.

 The ship was originally called Saam, lead ship of the Saam class (which is named after Sām, a mythical hero of ancient Persia, and an important character in the Shahnameh).
 After the Islamic Revolution the class was renamed to Alvand class, after the Alvand mountain-chain and so this ship, being the lead ship was renamed Alvand.

 History

 Her delivery was delayed because the weapon control system was not prepared on time.

 She completed her refit on 15 May 1977 at Portsmouth.

 It joined the Indian Navy's 'Bridges of Friendship', held in Bombay on 17 February 2001 to celebrate India's 50th anniversary as republic where in 60 Indian vessels and 24 foreign vessels (including Alvand) participated.
 Alvand appeared to be in good state despite being thirty years old.

 In 2010 it participated in the 60th anniversary of the Sri Lanka Navy.